rocjs/roc-package-web-app-react/GUIDE.md

 #### Shared (universal)

-In your universal modules you can read runtime configuration like this:
+In your universal modules (for example React components) you can read runtime configuration like this:

 ```
 import { appConfig as config } from 'roc-package-web-app-react/app/shared/universal-config';